alandoyle/alandoyle.com/content/en/posts/2023-05-27-new-searxng-docker-image.md

 | `/usr/local/searxng/searx/static/themes/simple` | path for SearXNG theme files          |

-These Volumes are required so all SearxNG settings and themes are kept whenever the Docker container is restarted.
+These Volumes are required so all SearXNG settings and themes are kept whenever the Docker container is restarted.

-NOTE: On first run these Volumes are populated with the default files required to get SearxNG up and running and ready to begin configuring.
+NOTE: On first run these Volumes are populated with the default files required to get SearXNG up and running and ready to begin configuring.

 ---